Hypertension and Kidney Failure

 - Swollen feet and ankles.

 - Urine is really yellow.

 - Hard, swollen abdomen.

 The clearest indicator is a urine analysis.
 People with kidney failure have higher creatinine levels.
 What is creatinine?
-It’s a waste product produced during breakdown of muscle cells and proteins.
+It’s a waste product produced during the breakdown of muscle cells and proteins.
 When the kidneys are functioning properly, creatinine is excreted in the urine, but if the kidneys are not functioning well, then this waste product will accumulate.
-It’s a clear indicator of kidney problems, but as we mentioned, it’s only discovered through a urine analysis.
+It’s a clear indicator of kidney problems, but as we mentioned, it’s only discovered through urine analysis.

 Now that you know how important it is to watch your blood pressure to prevent possible kidney failure, take a look at the following tips to keep it under control:

 - Avoid being overweight.
 Maintain a healthy weight for your age and height.